PlantVillage/Classroom/computer_vision/object_detection/object_detection/g3doc/creating_tf_records.md

 Download the data from [here](https://www.dropbox.com/s/5oph6gx38s2zw8y/cassava_data.zip?dl=0) and extract it.
 There should be 200 files (100 images and 100 annotations) per class for 3 classes, totalling 600 files.

-## Create label map
+## Create the Label Map File

-Create a text file called `cassava_label_map.pbtxt` and list all class label names and corresponding label IDs.
-Use the following format for each class in `cassava_label_map.pbtxt`:
+Create a text file in protobuf format called `cassava_label_map.pbtxt` and list all class label names and corresponding label IDs.
+Use the following format for each class in the `cassava_label_map.pbtxt` file:
 ```bash
 item {
   id: 1